 A key aspect of our strategy is to selectively enter into collaborations with third parties.
-We currently rely, and will continue to rely, on our collaborators for financial resources and for development, regulatory, and commercialization expertise for selected drug candidates.
-Substantially all of our revenues for the year ended December 31, 2007 were from our collaborations with Allergan and Sepracor as well as our agreements with other parties.
-The term of our collaboration agreement with Sepracor ended in January 2008 and the ongoing research term of our agreements with Allergan will end in late-March 2009.
+We currently rely, and will continue to rely, on our collaborators for financial resources and for development, regulatory, and commercialization expertise for selected product candidates.
+Substantially all of our revenues for the year ended December 31, 2008 were from our collaborations with Allergan as well as our agreements with other parties.
+The ongoing research term of our agreements with Allergan will end in March 2009.
 There is no guarantee that revenues from our collaborations will continue at current or past levels.
+Given the current economic environment, it is possible that our existing collaborators may elect to reduce their external spending.

-Our collaborators may fail to develop or effectively commercialize products using our drug candidates or technologies because they:
+Our collaborators may fail to develop or effectively commercialize products using our product candidates or technologies because they: